-Inshore coral condition remains 'poor' but has continued to improve from the 'very poor' condition observed in 2013 and 2014.
-Although all indicators have improved over recent years it is only the coral cover change score that has reached 'moderate' levels at the regional scale.
+Inshore coral condition remained 'poor' but has continued to improve from the 'very poor' condition observed in 2013 and 2014.
+Corals were severely bleached by high water temperatures in early 2020, however minimal loss of cover had occurred at the time the reefs were surveyed.

-The state of reefs varies markedly across the region.
-Coral cover is highest at the most offshore reef, Barren Island (above 60 per cent at the 5 metre sites).
-In contrast, coral cover remains 'poor' or 'very poor' closer to the coast.
-Macroalgae cover remains high at almost all reefs.
+The state of reefs varied markedly across the region.
+Coral cover was highest at the reef furthest from the coast, Barren Island (above 60 per cent at the 5 metre depth sites).
+In contrast, coral cover remained 'poor' or 'very poor' closer to the coast.
+Macroalgal cover remained high at almost all survey reefs.